awsdocs/iam-user-guide/doc_source/best-practices.md

 We recommend that you use the managed policies that are created and maintained by AWS to grant permissions whenever possible\.
 A key advantage of using these policies is that they are maintained and updated by AWS as new services or new API operations are introduced\.

-AWS\-managed policies are designed to support common tasks\.
+AWS managed policies are designed to support common tasks\.
 They typically provide access to a single service or a limited set of actions\.
 For more information about AWS managed policies, see [AWS Managed Policies](access_policies_managed-vs-inline.md#aws-managed-policies)\.

 AWS managed policies for job functions can span multiple services and align with common job functions in the IT industry\.
 For a list and descriptions of job function policies, see [AWS Managed Policies for Job Functions](access_policies_job-functions.md)\.